Native artist, Richard D. York (Citizen of the Cherokee Nation) painting in his studio.

 • Assistance with signing up for an art opportunity (market entry fees, workshop fees, etc.)

-• Support an artist attending a residency, seminar, or any other professional development opportunity (travel, lodging, meals, etc).
+• Support an artist attending a residency, seminar, or similar professional development opportunity (travel, lodging, meals, etc).

 • Repair of damaged equipment or tools.